CCA-Public/digital-archives-manual/guides/resources.md

     (the -X flag displays the hash and filename for each file in the objects directory that does not match the list of known hashes in  the checksum.md5 file)

+* **Batch remove commas from file names and replace with underscores**

+        cd /path/to/directory
+        for f in $(find . -name "*,*"); do rename -v 's/,/_/' $f; done

+    Note that this will only change the first comma in every file name.
+For example, if a file name contains five commas, you will have to run the command five times to replace every comma.

 <a name="cadpres"></a>
 ## Preservation of computer-aided design